 The State of Michigan is working proactively to identify locations where PFAS may be present as a contaminant.
-The Michigan Department of Environmental Quality (MDEQ) is conducting testing in drinking water, groundwater, lakes & streams, soils, sediments, wastewater, and the PFAS foam that can accumulate at lakes and rivers.
-MDEQ is also partnering with the Michigan Department of Health and Human Services (MDHHS), and the Michigan Department of Natural Resources (MDNR) to test fish and wildlife; MDHHS works with local health departments to issue any necessary health advisories.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is conducting testing in drinking water, groundwater, lakes & streams, soils, sediments, wastewater, and the PFAS foam that can accumulate at lakes and rivers.
+EGLE is also partnering with the Michigan Department of Health and Human Services (MDHHS), and the Michigan Department of Natural Resources (MDNR) to test fish and wildlife; MDHHS works with local health departments to issue any necessary health advisories.

 In addition, while much is still in the development stages, there are some treatment options available for residents who are concerned about their drinking water.
 In-home water filtration systems are recommended to lower the levels of PFAS in drinking water.
 The state of Michigan has information on in-home water treatment.
 For additional information, reference the Frequently Asked Questions or visit the News and Education page.

-If you have additional questions or concerns regarding testing and/or treatment of PFAS, you may contact your local health department, or call the MDEQ Environmental Assistance Center at 1-800-662-9278.
+If you have additional questions or concerns regarding testing and/or treatment of PFAS, you may contact your local health department, or call the EGLE Environmental Assistance Center at 1-800-662-9278.

-Michigan Department of Environmental Quality (MDEQ) has begun a statewide initiative to test drinking water from all community water supplies for PFAS.
-The MDEQ is taking the precautionary step of testing these drinking water sources to determine if public health actions are needed.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) has begun a statewide initiative to test drinking water from all community water supplies for PFAS.
+EGLE is taking the precautionary step of testing these drinking water sources to determine if public health actions are needed.
 Information on this page summarizes current sampling results.
 For residents with private wells, some wells may have PFAS levels, or amounts, that are high enough to cause concern for human health.
 For these residents, in-home water filtration systems are recommended to lower the levels of the PFAS in their drinking water.

-The Michigan Department of Environmental Quality (MDEQ) Water Resources Division (WRD) collects samples from Michigan lakes and streams.
-The MDEQ’s WRD expanded its regular statewide monitoring of Michigan lakes and streams to include PFAS in 2001 by sampling 21 rivers in different parts of the state for the presence of perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) Water Resources Division (WRD) collects samples from Michigan lakes and streams.
+EGLE’s WRD expanded its regular statewide monitoring of Michigan lakes and streams to include PFAS in 2001 by sampling 21 rivers in different parts of the state for the presence of perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
 The sampling in Michigan found varying concentrations of PFOS and PFOA but indicated that the levels were not at concentrations of concern based on the knowledge available in 2001.More Information